 Mains are noisy, and you will of course have lots of different things plugged in all causing interference.
 For example, if you turn a heater on while trying to watch Netflix or other bandwidth heavy services it may well interrupt the signal.

 This is especially important to consider for larger homes.
 Mains-based extenders aren’t able to perform as they're supposed to in bigger areas.
-Whilst advertised as giving you increased coverage and performance throughout your home, extenders may actually do more harm than good.
+Whilst advertised to give increased coverage and performance throughout your home, extenders may do more harm than good.
 We’d recommend saving your money and opting for another solution that won’t just end up being thrown in a drawer!

-These systems use a ‘meshed’ network, the access points are placed around your house which are connected to the main WiFi router through either data cabling or wirelessly.
-With a meshed network, your WiFi learns and adapts to interference from other WiFi networks meaning the coverage and speeds will work better for you!
+These systems use a ‘meshed’ network.
+The access points are placed around your house which are connected to the main router through either data cabling or wirelessly.
+With a meshed network, your WiFi learns and adapts to interference from other networks, meaning the coverage and speeds will work better for you!
 Plus, installation is simple with often no need for rewiring.